esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

   wifi_fpm_do_sleep(0xFFFFFFF);
   delay(1);
 ```
 That allows you to shut down the modem *without* loading the WiFi library, dropping your average current by 50 mA, or around 1/5th of the initial power.
-You have to add it as shown, although the delay() can be longer.
+You have to add it as shown preferably in setup(), although the delay() can be longer.
 It doesn't time out at 71 minutes, as you might think from the (0xFFFFFFF).
+The Forced Modem Sleep test does the same thing with a WiFi library call that essentially encapsulates the code above.

 You can also use the Deep Sleep modes without loading the WiFi library, as they use ESP API functions.
+The tests above try to bring the WiFi up to show you the differences after the 4 reset modes.